 Why give dental treats to dogs?

 While brushing your pet’s teeth is the best way to keep dental problems at bay, dental treats can be an invaluable addition to your furball’s oral care routine.
 These simple snacks can be given as part of a training routine or as a standalone treat, yet rather than being damaging for her dental health they actually benefit the longevity of her teeth.

 Dental treats work in several ways.
 Firstly, they stimulate your pet’s mouth to produce more saliva.
 This is beneficial since saliva helps to neutralize decay-causing acids and washes away bacteria and food debris.
-Secondly, some types of dental treat are mildly abrasive and when they come into contact with your pet’s teeth they essentially brush them, clearing some of the bacteria clinging to her teeth away.
+Secondly, some types of dental treats are mildly abrasive and when they come into contact with your pet’s teeth they essentially brush them, clearing some of the bacteria clinging to her teeth away.

 Fortunately, it isn’t necessary to spend a fortune on dental treats during the summer months.
 There are some that you can make yourself, provided of course that your pet isn’t intolerant to any of the ingredients.
 This gives you the added benefit of knowing exactly what is going into what your beloved furbaby is eating.

 During the summer, rising temperatures can make things very unpleasant for your canine pal who can get hot extremely quickly.
 Some dogs have extremely thick coats, and this can make it even harder for them to cool down when they need to.

 Doggy ice treats are a great way to cool your pet down during the hot and sticky summer months.
 They are also beneficial for her teeth since they are very hydrating and can help wash away some of the bacteria on her teeth.